 - Ensure the charity can continue to provide a stable service to those who need them; - Meet contractual obligations as they fall due; - Meet unexpected costs; - Provide working capital when funding is paid in arrears; - Meet the costs of winding up in the event that was necessary; - Be adequate to cover 3 months of budgeted expenditure.

-While the charity does not currently have 3 months of budgeted expenditure in reserve, the trustees are satisfied that it holds sufficient reserves to allow the charity to trade successfully while planning to attain the target reserve within the next one to two years.
+The trustees are satisfied that it holds sufficient reserves to allow the charity to trade successfully while planning to attain the target reserve within the next one to two years.

 Principal Risks and Uncertainties